The situation of cryptocurrencies in China

 Until last September, China was the largest virtual currency market in the world, accounting for 90 percent of global transactions.
-However, the Beijing’s government decided to ban fundraising through ICOs (Initial Coin Offerings) and cryptocurrency exchanges.
+However, Beijing’s government decided to ban fundraising through ICOs (Initial Coin Offerings) and cryptocurrency exchanges.
 At this time, Jeff Chen was working at a small digital currency exchange in Shanghai.
 He said that investors and entrepreneurs went crazy after the announcement of the ban.
 Indeed, all the investors want their money back.
-Jeff Chen is not working with digital currency anymore, he is now working as business intelligence analyst at fintech firm ViewFinn.
+Jeff Chen is not working with digital currency anymore, he is now working as a business intelligence analyst at fintech firm ViewFinn.
 After the ban, the digital currency trading volume in China fall to only 1 percent of global transactions.
-Nevertheless, there is a few hopes that the Chinese government will change its mind.
+Nevertheless, there are a few hopes that the Chinese government will change its mind.

 The PBOC (People’s Bank of China) Vice Governor Pan Gongsheng said in a January memo: “Pseudo-financial innovations that have no relationship with the real economy should not be supported”.
-He advocated the government to ban centralized trading of digital currency and prevent individuals and businesses from providing services related to digital currency.
-The Vice Governor also explained that he wants to slow down cryptocurrency mining, which is the process in which transaction for various forms of cryptocurrency are verifier and added to the blockchain digital ledger.
+He advocated for the government to ban centralized trading of digital currency and prevent individuals and businesses from providing services related to digital currency.
+The Vice Governor also explained that he wants to slow down cryptocurrency mining, which is the process in which transactions for various forms of cryptocurrency are verifier and added to the blockchain digital ledger.

 According to the government, the crackdown on cryptocurrency was essential in order to control systemic financial risk.
 Last September, cryptocurrencies were called “tools for criminal activities of money laundering, drug deals, smuggling and illegal fundraising” by the industry group China’s National Internet Finance Association.

 Why did the digital currency business flourish in China?